NJLaPrell/gek/README.md

 ESLint is used for code styling.

 Dotenv is used to read in a **.env** file for sensative and envronment based settings.
-Keep a development version in the project root and one to deploy with docker in the **ytlist-docker/server** folders.
+Keep a development version in the project root and one to deploy with docker in the **gek-docker/server** folders.

 The UI is build with angular and uses the environments files for environment configuration.
 UI source is in the **/src** folder.

 The backend is written with TypeScript and consists of an express server, a websockets server, and a service to keep the video lists up to date.

 Package scripts serve the UI with a watcher and use ts-node-dev to transpile the typescript for the server components.
-Building generates source and places it into the **ytlist-docker** folder and zips everything up as a portable package, requiring only `docker-compose up-d` to run.
+Building generates source and places it into the **gek-docker** folder and zips everything up as a portable package, requiring only `docker-compose up-d` to run.

 Use `npm start` for an interactive menu to select dev and build tasks.